theshifan/feedback/README.md

 ---

 ## Features
+* Sign in and Sign up for the users and it can be regulated by the admin
 * Submit feedback with rating, comments, and category.
 * Filter and sort feedback by product, category, or rating.
 * Interactive admin dashboard with product rating analysis.